 - The Start/Finish & Virage du Pont grandstands are covered; all other grandstands are open to the elements

-- Start-Finish: Best for pits action, and the race lead up, start and finish.
+Start-Finish (Ligne de Départ): Best for pits action, and the race lead up, start and finish.
 Choose another grandstand if you want to see on-track action.
-See our video view below.
+Three categories of tickets are offered in the Start-Finish Grandstand; the most expensive Podium seats are located opposite the podium, whilst Gold seats are located opposite the starting grid and Silver seats are located after the start-finish line and closer to Turn 1.
 Upper seats in the grandstand are covered.

-- Sainte Baume (Turns 3-4): Four Silver grandstands are located between turns 5 and 6.
+Sainte Baume (Turns 3-4): Four Silver grandstands are located between turns 5 and 6.
 Sainte Baume 4 looks to be the pick of them, with good views of the cars approaching straight.
 Two Bronze grandstands are also positioned on the run down to turn 7.

-- Chicane (Turn 6): The mighty Mistral straight will be broken up by the Chicane Nord (North Chicane).
+Chicane (Turn 6): The mighty Mistral straight will be broken up by the Chicane Nord (North Chicane).
 Six grandstands are clustered around this corner: two Bronze grandstands on the entrance (Chicane 1-2) and four Silver grandstands on the corner itself (Chicane 3-6).
 We’d choose Chicane 6 as you’ll have a view of the cars approaching you (rather than a side or rear view).
 See our video view below.

-- Le Beausset (turn 8): Three Bronze grandstands are located on the outside of the long, sweeping turn 8.
+Le Beausset (Turn 8): Three Bronze grandstands are located on the outside of the long, sweeping turn 8.
 Le Beausset 2 and 3 seem to offer better views than Le Beausset 1.
 A fourth Family Grandstand offering discounted children’s tickets is also on this corner.

-- General Admission: Several standing areas are dotted around Paul Ricard, including at the start of the Mistral Straight and after the Chicane halfway down Mistral.
-The largest zones are located in the last few corners; on the approach to turn 8 and between turns 9-11.
+General Admission: Several standing areas are dotted around Paul Ricard, including at the start of the Mistral Straight and after the Chicane halfway down Mistral.
+The largest zones are located in the last few corners; on the approach to Turn 8 and between Turns 9-11.